nanographs/Open-Beam-Interface/readme.md

 - JEOL 35C
 - JEOL 840
 - JEOL 63/6400
+- FEI xT Platform

 #### Partial Support
-- FEI XP Platform (support for single beam XY input, video output.
-Coming soon: support for blanking and internal/external beam control)
+- FEI xP Platform (support for single beam XY input, video output.
+In progress: support for blanking and internal/external beam control)
     - FIB 200
     - Expedia 830
     - Expedia 1230

 ## Sponsors
 We would like to thank our sponsors' generous sustaining contributions.
 Without them we would not be here today.